csusbdt/441-2014/README.md

     android/ - Will contain scripts to build and test for Android.
                Also will include script to build Android installation file.

+## Building the code

+### Mac

+Downlowd the source distributions of SDL2 and SDL2_ttf, and do the following in both of them:

+    ./configure
+    make
+    sudo make install

+This installs the library include files into /usr/local/include/SDL2 and the library binaries in /usr/local/lib.

+Run build.sh to build and run on success.
+Run run.sh to run already built executable.

+### Windows

+You can try getting the build script build.bat working on your system.
+Alternatively, you should create a Visual Studio project to build the code.

 ## Buttons